 Amy: All have long investment horizons and are heavy users of passive investment strategies, making them universal “forever owners.”

 Tanya: And “forever owners” are, by definition, in it for the long haul.
-So these investors advocate good governance, strong shareholder rights, and policies that will keep companies stable and paying dividends for a very long time.
+So these investors advocate good governance, strong shareholder rights and policies that will keep companies stable and paying dividends for a very long time.

-In addition to the core members, CII’s associate members include corporations, service providers, and many of the big asset managers—so they have a unique view into the minds of shareholders.
-That’s why Deloitte’s Center for Board Effectiveness invited Amy to address company directors about the issues that promised to be front and center during proxy season.
-She shared her insights on what sorts of shareholder proposals were likely to gain traction, why we’re seeing an uptick in shareholder activism, and what sorts of company activities may bring increased scrutiny.
+In addition to the core members, CII’s associate members include corporations, service providers and many of the big asset managers—so they have a unique view into the minds of shareholders.
+That’s why Deloitte’s Center for Board Effectiveness invited Amy to address company directors about the issues that promised to be front and centre during proxy season.
+She shared her insights on what sorts of shareholder proposals were likely to gain traction, why we’re seeing an uptick in shareholder activism and what sorts of company activities may bring increased scrutiny.
 She started off by telling the directors to expect a lot of action.